Making Math Real: Geometry Part II for High School

 Registration Fee: $1749 for tuition & course reader

-COURSE REQUIREMENT: All students who enroll in this course must have completed Making Math Real: Geometry Part I. Since Geometry is a synthesis course, it is strongly recommended to also have completed Making Math Real: Kindergarten and Making Math Real: The 9 Lines Intensive.
+MANDATORY PREREQUISITES: All students who enroll in this course must have completed Making Math Real: Pre-Algebra, Making Math Real: Algebra I, and Making Math Real: Geometry Part I. Since Geometry is a synthesis course, it is strongly recommended to also have completed Making Math Real: Kindergarten and Making Math Real: 9 Lines Intensive.

 COURSE DESCRIPTION: This course continues the development from Making Math Real: Geometry Part I for Elementary and Middle School and provides the comprehensive, simultaneous multisensory structured methods for teaching high school level geometry.
 It is designed and intended for educational therapists, special educators, and elementary and secondary classroom teachers.
 Parents and those who consider themselves non-math majors are especially encouraged to enroll.